JeanneChicote/Dialect-Bias-in-AI/README.md

 ## Methodology
 ### 3.1 Creation of dialect corpus
 Several official English dialect corpora exist, including the British National Corpus (BNC), the Freiburg Corpus of English Dialects (FRED), and the London English Corpus (LEC).
 However, we found that these databases failed to provide a comprehensive list of comparable words and phrases which are present in all four English dialects and therefore opted to use these resources as a springboard to construct our own dialect corpus.
-We selected 32 categories of words and short phrases present in each English dialect, taken from several official dialect glossaries, mainly provided by the BBC Voices archive and the British Library archive (Accent Bias Britain.
+We selected 32 categories of words and short phrases present in each English dialect, taken from several official dialect glossaries, mainly provided by the BBC and the British Library (Accent Bias Britain.
 2024; BBC MLE.
-BBC Singlish.
+2018; BBC Singlish.
 2015; BBC North Yorkshire.
-2005; 2018; BBC Voices.
+2005; BBC Voices.
 2014; British Library.
 2022; Queen Mary.
 2024).
 We sought to include distinctive words and phrases present in each dialect, which included specific linguistic features, such as the UWYE “glottal stop” and the MLE “hard t”.

 <p align="center"> <picture> <img width="1407" alt="Screenshot 2024-05-13 at 11 43 48" src="https://github.com/JeanneChicote/Dialect-Bias-in-AI/assets/167446119/5174cebf-3303-437c-9636-4d2a8a7b6b15"> </picture> </p>
 <p align="center"> <strong>Table 1: Subsection of our English dialect corpus</strong> </p>

-### 3.2 Construction of prompts
+### 3.2 Construction of sentence prompts
 Following the construction of our dialect corpus, we created 10 sentence prompts to feed ChatGPT.
 We aimed to keep these prompts as short as possible, using a combination of 3-4 words and phrases taken directly from the dialect corpus.
 By creating short phrases which referenced specific scenarios, we sought to minimise the bias which could be introduced by including too many additional words, and the variance which could arise from the different contexts outlined in the prompts.

 For example, prompt #1 follows the structure: